Skip to main content

 Urban@UW views urban environmental justice as a key challenge to long-term societal resilience.
 We are tackling this issue by building a network of UW researchers and community leaders from across the region to understand the structural and situational causes of injustice, and their repercussions on communities as decisions are made about land use, energy infrastructure, transportation and more.
 Our aim is to support collaborative work across research fields and with local and regional communities affected by these challenges in order to inclusively develop new insights and robust solutions that allow equitable access to and just allocation of natural resources and environmental health.

-Urban Environmental Justice: Initiative Leadership
+Urban Environmental Justice Leadership

 Active Projects Supported by Urban@UW’s Urban Environmental Justice Initiative